 Advisor: Determined by the college of the primary concentration.

 The colleges of Harding University cooperate to offer an interdepartmental Bachelor of Arts degree in general studies.
 The general studies major allows students to build their own program of study plan based on interests that may not be met by any single current major.
-Students interested in this major should contact the director of Academic Advising in the Center for Student Success, located in Student Center 236.
+Students interested in this major should contact the academic advisor in the Center for Student Success, located in Student Center 236.
 The center will refer the student to the appropriate advisor from the college of the intended primary area.
 This plan requires the approval of the primary advisor, other academic advisors involved with the plan, and/or an academic administrator of the primary concentration area.

 A summative experience is required as part of the BA in general studies.
 This summative experience may be fulfilled through existing primary or second major capstone courses, individual research project, practicum, internship or other suitable experience to be defined by the college of the primary area.

 This program of study may not be used as a second major or degree, but can be used as a primary major for any major designated as “second major only. (e.g. Applied Spanish or Leadership and Ministry).

 Courses from the Liberal Arts Program may not be used to meet primary or secondary concentration requirements.
 Courses used to meet primary or secondary concentration requirements cannot be used to meet secondary major requirements.
 Any developmental course obligations are considered to be leveling work.

 The various undergraduate academic colleges (and their academic departments) within the university define areas of concentration.
 A college may offer more than one thematic concentration; however, a class may only meet the requirement of either the primary or secondary area, not both.
 The college of the primary area provides advisors to work with students choosing to pursue the general studies major.
 The defined concentrations are Allied Health (AL), Arts and Humanities (AH), Bible and Ministry (BI), Business Administration (BU), Education (ED), and Sciences (SC).